tz17012016/pcWrold/README.md

  This is the finale project for my web bootcamp, an eCommerce platform built with the MERN stack & Redux.

-# Demo server
- heare you can visit the server of pcWrold in heroku => https://pcwrold.herokuapp.com/

 # Demo site
- heare you can visit the "pcWrold" in netlify => https://pcwrold.netlify.app/
+ heare you can visit the "pcWrold" in heroku => https://pcwrold.herokuapp.com/

 # Features
 * Full featured shopping cart